-Since Naperville's Program Year 2024 grant allocation was unknown when the Annual Action Plan was being developed, the City used an estimated amount of \$535,000 and included contingency provisions in case the final allocation amount was different than the estimated amount.
-Naperville's submitted plan has now been adjusted to reflect the actual allocation amount.
-The contingency provisions shown below were used to develop the draft plan presented for public comment.
+Since Naperville's Program Year 2024 grant allocation was unknown when the Annual Action Plan was being developed, the City uses an estimated amount of \$535,000 and includes contingency provisions in case the final allocation amount is different than the estimated amount.
+Naperville's submitted plan will be adjusted to reflect the actual allocation amount.
+In the meantime, the contingency provisions shown below will be used to develop the draft plan presented for public comment.